 I also noticed that this mobile radio features excellent channel security, whether with just another person or with a group.
 With a huge number of privacy choices, you are almost 100% guaranteed not to hear others not in your party on the same channel.

 I like how handy the headsets can be when I go out fishing or hunting.
 I’ve been using two-way radios like this for over 40 years and those I used before used to be as big and as heavy as bricks.
 I like how this is state-of-the-art and light and has good clips.
 It is definitely among the best currently available on the market.

-    I live on a 52-acre land and I have boys who like to go out swimming in the pond or go wandering off in the woods when it’s summer.
-I have them each take a radio because I’d never really know if they get separated, or if an emergency happens, or if I need them to come home.
-I am guaranteed to always get them on the radio.
+I live on a 52-acre land, and I have boys who like to go out swimming in the pond or go wandering off in the woods when it’s summer.
+I have them each takes a radio because I’d never really know if they get separated, or if an emergency happens, or if I need them to come home.
+I am guaranteed always to get them on the radio.

 Since they’re 9 and 11 years old, they don’t own mobile phones.
 Plus, there is the cool factor when it comes to using mobile radios in the woods instead of a cell phone.
 I also take mobile radios for trips and car-to-car communication.
 I like the experience of talking to someone over a two-way radio as compared to a regular mobile phone.

 I was able to test the water- and splash-resistant capacity of the Midland GXT1000VP4 and true enough still got them to work.
 One was knocked off the dock and ended up in the pond.
 It had remained underwater for approximately 30 minutes, and while it didn’t work at first, I took it home, took it apart, and let the radio dry thoroughly.
 I was able to make it work with a newly charged set of batteries the next day.
 In another instance, it fell off a boat and, unfortunately, we weren’t able to find it.
 I wouldn’t mind it if they made these products float.
 That would make a great feature for this.